Wappingers Falls, New York: United Methodist Church of Wappingers Falls

 The first Methodist Episcopal Church in the area of Wappingers Falls was started by noted circuit riding preacher Freeborn Garrettson in 1788.
 By 1824, services were held in the home of Joseph C. Smith at Middlebush, before moving to a schoolhouse.
 In 1827, the Methodist Society purchased the former Baptist meeting house, also at Middlebush.
 In 1841 it became part of the Johnsville circuit.
 John Given donated land in the then village of Ednam, at the falls west of the Wappingers Creek.
 Ednamville was established as a mission church served by preachers who rode circuit to Middlebush and New Hamburg.
 In 1845, a church was built at the corner of West Main and Church Streets.
 In the spring of 1868, with the idea of merging the Wappingers Falls and Middlebush congregations, land was purchased from the estate of Margaret Reese.
 The old Middlebush church was taken down and the materials used to construct a barn on the new church property on Mesier Avenue.

 The church was known as the Methodist Episcopal Church until 1939 when the name was changed to The Methodist Church.
 In 1968, it was changed to the United Methodist Church.
 In 1974, with the merger with the New Hamburg Methodist Church it became known as The United Methodist Church of Wappingers.
 In early 2020 the church merged with the Poughkeepsie United Methodist Church and the building was sold.

 St. Mary's Church

 Roman Catholics of what is now Wappingers Falls were cared for by priests from St. Peter's Church in Poughkeepsie until 1845 when the parish was founded to serve southern Dutchess County.
 In 1850, the first pastor took up residence.
 Masses were offered in local homes until a church was constructed on Clinton Street.
 The current church building was consecrated in 1879, although the interior has been renovated a number of times, the last being in the early 2000's.
-The parish also has a cemetery which is still in operation and a school which closed in 2019.
+The parish also has a cemetery which is still in operation and a school.